dackst/nayuta/notes.md

     * items that appear in your inventory
   * should now be always decapitalized (outside of dungeon names, etc.):
     * "arts", "crafts", "mira", "star shard", "shard", "shining stone", "selge", "ruins", "temple", "warden", season names (spring, summer, autumn, winter), "seal", "final key", "key"
-    * items that don't appear in inventory (e.g. harbor souffle)
   * names of positions/titles (elder, doctor) should now be decapitalized, and only capitalized if used in place or as part of a name, e.g. "Hello, Elder", "go see the elder", and "Elder Serpent"

 * inconsistent location names